Jack Daniel's: Sales and brand value status

 Jack Daniel's Black Label Tennessee Whiskey is the best-selling whiskey in the world and remains the flagship product of Brown–Forman Corporation.
-During the fiscal year ended April 30, 2017, the product had sales of 12.5 million cases.
+In 2017 the product had sales of 12.9 million cases.
 Underlying net sales for the Jack Daniel's brand grew by 3% (−1% on a reported basis).
 Other brand variations, such as Tennessee Honey, Gentleman Jack, and Tennessee Fire, added another 2.9 million cases to sales.
 Sales of an additional 800,000 equivalent cases in ready to drink (RTD) products brought the fiscal year total to more than 16.1 million equivalent adjusted cases for the entire Jack Daniel's family of brands.

 Tennessee Honey and Tennessee Fire were also solid contributors to the total underlying net sales growth of 3% (flat on a reported basis) for the Jack Daniel's family of brands.
 They grew underlying net sales by 4% and 14% (3% and 18% on a reported basis), respectively.
 Premium brand Gentleman Jack grew underlying net sales mid-single digits, while the RTD/RTP segment increased underlying net sales by 6% (3% on a reported basis).

 In the IWSR 2013 World Class Brands rankings of wine and spirits brands, Jack Daniel's was ranked third on the global level.
 More recently, in 2017, it ranked at number 16 on the IWSR's Real 100 Spirits Brands Worldwide list.
 Additionally, the brand evaluation consultancy Intangible Business ranked Jack Daniel's fourth on its Power 100 Spirits and Wine list in both 2014 and 2015.

 Sponsorships

 From 2006 until 2015, Jack Daniel's sponsored V8 Supercar teams Perkins Engineering and Kelly Racing.
 Jack Daniel's also sponsored the Richard Childress Racing 07 car (numbered after the "Old No. 7") in the NASCAR Sprint Cup Series from 2005 to 2009, beginning with driver Dave Blaney and soon moving to Clint Bowyer.
 Jack Daniel's also sponsors Zac Brown Band's tours.

+In September 2022, Jack Daniel's signed a multi-year partnership deal with McLaren starting from the 2023 season onwards.
+As part of the partnership, Jack Daniel's released a McLaren Racing limited edition of the Old No. 7 which paid tribute to the founders of both companies – Jack Daniel and Bruce McLaren.
+For the 2023 Las Vegas Grand Prix, McLaren raced a special Jack Daniel's branded livery with a Jack Daniel's collage highlighted across both cars' rear sidepod and engine cover.